Property vs Pension: Which is Better for your retirement fund?

 So much so that many investors view property – either in terms of their own homes, or buy-to-let investments – as the best form of retirement saving and superior to any pension fund.

-At Reeves we believe that pensions and property should both form part of your retirement planning.
-Let’s take a look at some of the strengths and weaknesses of each.
+At Reeves we believe that both pensions and property should both form part of your retirement planning.
+In this blog, we discuss the strengths and weaknesses of each.

 By law, your employer must contribute to your pension*.
-In addition to your own contributions and the tax relief, you effectively receive a pay rise from your employer.
-More free cash! *This only applies if you earn over £10k per annum or 22 years of age +
+In addition to your own contributions and the tax relief, you effectively receive a pay rise from your employer. *This only applies if you earn over £10k per annum or 22+ years of age

 If you’re self-employed and have your own limited company – of which you’re an employee - you can pay into your pension scheme by making an employer’s contribution.
 This can be deducted from your profits when calculating your corporation tax bill at the end of your financial year.

 When you die, your pension is sheltered from inheritance tax, so that your family or other beneficiaries will not be hit with a hefty 40% tax bill*.
 It’s also sheltered from Capital Gains Tax. *IHT only payable if the estate is above the nil rate band

 In a pension fund you can diversify your investments across different asset classes, economic sectors and geographies which looks to minimise investment risk.

 You cannot access your pension until you reach the age of 55.

 Pension funds charge fees.
 You must ensure that these are not higher than necessary, otherwise they can erode the gains you make from your portfolio.